niharika2810/niharika2810.github.io/_posts/2020-08-31-android-learning-resources.md

 * [Understanding Android AllowBackup](https://medium.com/better-programming/androids-attribute-android-allowbackup-demystified-114b88087e3b)

-Will be adding more daily.
+Will be adding more [here](https://github.com/niharika2810/android-learning-resources) after sorting them out.
+You can follow this Github repository.
 Please contribute if you have more so that I can also learn. :-)